Monday, December 28, 2020

 PREM NATH DAR (1914- 1976)

-Pem Nath Dar, Urdu writer and close confidant of Sheikh Mohammad Abdullah was married to Kumari Lalita Devi Bhat (name changed after marriage- Prem Pratima Dar)of Chaurasi Ghanta, Bazaar Sitaram, Delhi.
+Pem Nath Dar, Urdu writer and close confidant of Sheikh Mohammad Abdullah was married to Kumari Lalita Devi Bhat (name changed after marriage- Prem Pratima Dar) of Chaurasi Ghanta, Bazaar Sitaram, Delhi.
 The ancestors of Lalita Ji had migrated out from Kashmir during Afghan rule.

 Sita Ram Bazar Delhi was the main settlement of Kashmiri Pandits who moved out during the dark days of Afghan rule in Kashmir.
-Though they served the Maharajas and the Nawabs of United Provinces , Rajasthan, Punjab or Madhya Pradesh ,they constructed large Havelis with gardens in Sita Ram Bazar( Delhi) .
-Dhars , Atals , Kauls , Mushrans ,Hukkus , Haksars , Bhatts, Zutishis , Kallas and Handoos stayed in this locality before shifting to Allahabad, Kanpur , Lahore , Lucknow, Rewa etc. Even Kamla Nehru was born as Kamla Atal ( Kaul ) in this locality in the famous Atal House .
-Her grandfather Pandit Krishen Lal Kaul Atal had served the courts of Maharaja of Rewa , Jaipur and Jodhpur.
-Dr Jagat Mohini of Rattan Rani hospital ,Sathu Barbar Shah, Srinagar also belonged to Atal family which had moved to Lahore from Sita Ram Bazar ,Delhi .
-Another prominent building of Bazar Sita Ram was known as ' Swroop Narain Ki Haveli 'that belonged to the Haksar family.
-This locality was named after Diwan Sita Ram Zutshi .The Zutshis had a palatial Bungalow in this area apart from Jagir in Ludhiana ,Jalandhar and some other places.
-Diwan Sita Ram Zutshi's son, Mohan Lal Zutshi , travelled to Europe,Central Asia and other countries during the British Raj .
+Though they served the Maharajas and the Nawabs of the United Provinces, Rajasthan, Punjab or Madhya Pradesh, they constructed large Havelis with gardens in Sita Ram Bazar ( Delhi) .
+Dhars, Atals, Kauls, Mushrans, Hukkus, Haksars, Bhatts, Zutishis, Kallas and Handoos stayed in this locality before shifting to Allahabad, Kanpur, Lahore, Lucknow, Rewa etc. Even Kamla Nehru was born as Kamla Atal ( Kaul ) in this locality in the famous Atal House.
+Her grandfather, Pandit Krishen Lal Kaul Atal had served the courts of Maharaja of Rewa, Jaipur and Jodhpur.
+Dr Jagat Mohini of Rattan Rani Hospital, Sathu Barbar Shah, Srinagar also belonged to the Atal family which had moved to Lahore from Sita Ram Bazar, Delhi.
+Another prominent building of Bazar Sita Ram was known as ' Swroop Narain Ki Haveli 'and belonged to the Haksar family.
+This locality was named after Diwan Sita Ram Zutshi.
+The Zutshis had a palatial Bungalow in this area apart from Jagir in Ludhiana, Jalandhar and some other places.
+Diwan Sita Ram Zutshi's son, Mohan Lal Zutshi, travelled to Europe, Central Asia and other countries during the British Raj.

-Prem Nath Dar was born at Badiyar Bala , Srinagar in 1914.
-After completing his education, he joined hands with Sheikh Mohammad Abdullahin his fight against Maharaja's rule .For this ,he joined the National Conference party headed by the Sheikh .
+After completing his education, he joined hands with Sheikh Mohammad Abdullah in his fight against Maharaja's rule.
+For this, he joined the National Conference party headed by the Sheikh.
 After his marriage, he shifted to Delhi and worked for the Statesman and Hindustan Times.
-From Newspapers, he moved to AIR and retired as the Deputy Director General in 1973.
-In Delhi ,he came closer to many literary stalwarts including Devendra Satyarthi, Josh Malihabadi, Arsh Malsiyani, Jagan Nath Azad , Sagar Nizami, Rewati Sharan Sharma .
-He was also associated with Progressive Writers movement and had close association with Ali Sardar Jafri, Syed Sajjad Zaheer , Rajinder Singh Bedi and Krishen Chander .
+He moved from newspapers to AIR and retired as the deputy director general in 1973.
+In Delhi ,he came closer to many literary stalwarts including Devendra Satyarthi, Josh Malihabadi, Arsh Malsiyani, Jagan Nath Azad, Sagar Nizami, and Rewati Sharan Sharma.
+He was also associated with the Progressive Writers movement and was closely associated with Ali Sardar Jafri, Syed Sajjad Zaheer, Rajinder Singh Bedi, and Krishen Chander.

 Prem Nath Dar was a prominent writer of Urdu.
-His Urdu short stories like .
-Kaghaz ka Vasudev, Doodh, Uttarai, Aakh Thoo, Zanshirin, Gidh, Chadawa,Kofta, Neeli Aankhen, Geet Ke Chaar Bol, Paani se Gadha Lahu, Bhoot Pret, Faayada be Faayad Beech Andherey, Zindagi ke Ghoont, Neeli Botal, Dinon ka Pher,Tehalil Nafsee,Ghalat Phehami etc. became quite popular.
-These short stories were published in his collections titled “Kagaz Ka Vasudev” “Neeli Aankhen” , " Betaal Lamhe " and "Chinaron ke saaye mein" .
+His Urdu short stories like; Kaghaz ka Vasudev, Doodh, Uttarai, Aakh Thoo, Zanshirin, Gidh, Chadawa, Kofta, Neeli Aankhen, Geet Ke Chaar Bol, Paani se Gadha Lahu, Bhoot Pret, Faayada be Faayad Beech Andherey, Zindagi ke Ghoont, Neeli Botal, Dinon ka Pher, Tehalil Nafsee, Ghalat Phehami etc. became quite popular.
+These short stories were published in his collections titled “Kagaz Ka Vasudev” “Neeli Aankhen”, " Betaal Lamhe " and "Chinaron ke saaye mein".
 He also wrote some musical operas and plays.

-He remained in good books of Pandit Jawahar Lal Nehru,Lal Bahadur Shastri, and Indira Gandhi .He was close to Durga Prasad Dhar, Bakshi Ghulam Mohammad and many more national leaders .Artist Som Nath Khosa was his close friend .
+Prem Nath Dar remained in the good books of Pandit Jawahar Lal Nehru, Lal Bahadur Shastri, and Indira Gandhi.
+He was close to Durga Prasad Dhar, Bakshi Ghulam Mohammad and many more national leaders.
+Artist Som Nath Khosa was his close friend.

 So long so much.